djessich/cookbook-pyload/README.md

 | rhino             | rhino                  | rhino                      | rhino                 | rhino                 | rhino                 |
 | tesseract         | tesseract<br/>tesseract-git<br/>tesseract-ocr-git | tesseract-ocr<br/>tesseract-ocr-eng<br/>gocr | tesseract | tesseract | tesseract |

-More information of required and optional dependencies of Pyload can be found in the official Pyloads project [README](https://github.com/pyload/pyload/blob/stable/README).
+More information on required and optional dependencies of Pyload can be found in the official Pyloads project [README](https://github.com/pyload/pyload/blob/stable/README).

 ### Why does this cookbook doesn't use Python PIP to install all dependencies for Pyload?